 A: First, read University Student Conduct Code Article XI, the Student Conduct Review Process policy in the Student Handbook.
 You must then file a written request, based on the criteria outlined in the Student Handbook.
-All letters of appeal should be addressed to the Dean of Students and Assistant Provost for Student Affairs.
+All letters of appeal should be addressed and sent to the Dean of Students and Assistant Provost for Student Affairs.
 Your letter must explain in detail the grounds on which an appeal should be reviewed.
 An appeal review will not be a "re-hearing" of your case.

 Upon receipt of your letter, the appeals review officer will make a preliminary decision to accept or reject the case based on the evidence you present in support of one or more of the appeals criteria.
 You will receive a letter from the appeals review officer with his/her decision on your appeal request.
 If your request is granted, you will schedule an appointment for an Appeal Review.

 Q: Why are similar violations handled differently?

 A: Students who are responsible for violating University policy and/or procedure will be assigned an appropriate sanction based on the nature of the violation, the severity of the violation, the judicial history of the student, and/or other criteria as determined by the judicial officer.
 Sanctions are typically based on precedent set by other similar cases.
 However, since no two cases or students are exactly the same, sanctions may vary for seemingly similar incidents.

 Student conduct hearing officers have been trained to determine appropriate sanctions and do not frivolously assign sanctions.
 They take their jobs very seriously and seek to find education-based solutions to deter future problem behavior and/or reconcile inappropriate behavior.

 For a listing of possible sanctions, please view the Student Handbook.
 This is not an all-inclusive list as sanctions are at the discretion of the judicial officer.

 Q: What happens to my student conduct record?